 Q: I used _________ to convert some AVI files to a Video DVD format folder.
 However, I was browsing it when I noticed that while the VIDEO_TS folder has a whole bunch of files, AUDIO_TS folder is empty!
 Does that mean the conversion failed?

-No. Video DVD does NOT require the existence of the AUDIO_TS folder.
+A: No. Video DVD does NOT require the existence of the AUDIO_TS folder.
 The VOB files in VIDEO_TS folder contains video, audio, AND subtitle data (if any), even multiple sound tracks.
 Some conversion programs like to put that folder there, just for completeness' sake.
 Don't worry about it.